The October Edition of the Triple “A”: Ask-Armanino-Anything

 Since Nexo is the first-ever crypto lender to undergo attestation, would you please share more about the differences and challenges you faced?

 Noah: Any company that is trying to do the right thing, still has to prepare for an audit.
 There’s a level of dedication that’s required – they have to put time, people, and resources into producing auditable information.

 There are two big buckets of challenges: on the liability side lies a technical challenge – how do we get a complete and accurate snapshot of customer liabilities at a point in time?
 Nexo has great systems and this is not a challenge that is limited to them.

 On the asset side, usually, auditors use a sampling methodology to determine which assets they need to test.
 What’s different in real-time attest is that we don’t have the luxury of sampling – we integrate with every single cold-storage wallet, every counterpart, every exchange – and that’s much more work.
 The Nexo team put a lot of effort into it but it’s typically not an easy process.

-Does the audit attest that Nexo isn't unsustainably borrowing money to pay interest, or are such potential liabilities (ie junk bonds) not included?
+Does the attestation verify that Nexo isn't unsustainably borrowing money to pay interest, or are such potential liabilities (ie junk bonds) not included?